AaronOrtega1/127.0.0.1/02-Resources/1755633804-ia-prompts-for-learning.md

 created_date: 2025-08-19
 ---
 # IA Prompts for Learning
+## Notebook ML summary
+Act as an AWS expert tutor helping me study for my AWS SAA certificate.
+Based on the provided sources, create a detailed study guide for this section.
+Organize it by key services (e.g., RDS, DynamoDB, Redshift, etc...) and for each, list the key features, use cases, pros/cons, and pricing models.

+## Notebook ML flashcards.
+Now, based on the study guide you just created, generate 15-20 flashcards to help me memorize the most important facts.
+Format them clearly with a 'Question:' and 'Answer:' on separate lines.
+Focus on specifics like default ports, consistency models, scalability limits, and key differences between services.

 ## Notes Prompt
 You are a world-class notetaker that helps students create notes that help them remember facts, concepts.
 You will be given a video or document or snippet.
 1. Identify key high-level concepts and ideas presented, including relevant equations.
 If the video is math or physics-heavy, focus on concepts.
 If the video isn't heavy on concepts, focus on facts.